 Chronic pain conditions are not only debilitating and disabling, but often lead to mental health problems and social isolation.
-If you have chronic pain, regenerative medicine could offer a helping hand, and the team at Tarpon Interventional Pain & Spine Care in West Plano, North Plano, and Addison, Texas, has extensive experience using regenerative medicine to help patients with chronic pain.
+If you have chronic pain, regenerative medicine could offer a helping hand, and the team at Tarpon Interventional Pain & Spine Care in West Plano and North Plano, Texas, has extensive experience using regenerative medicine to help patients with chronic pain.
 To learn more about the benefits of regenerative medicine, schedule an appointment online or by phone today.

 Regenerative medicine is an exciting new form of therapy that harnesses your body’s natural healing and regenerative powers to stimulate the growth of new tissues in areas affected by chronic pain.